build-systems/toolbox/README.md

 This calculator is similar to the previous one.
 It also has two tabs: `Projekt`, which displays the project's form, and `Darlehen`, displaying the loan's form.
 The numbers and graphs in the dashboard are context-specific.
 Meaning that each tab has its own set of numbers and graphs.
 When changing from the Projekt to the Darlehen tab, notice that all the dashboard numbers and graphs also change.
 ### Funding for partial renovations of residences (Fördermittel Einzelmaßnahmen)
 If the user prefers to renovate only a small part of a residence, it is possible to get a subsidy from Bafa.
 The components that affect the energy efficiency of a building the most are shown here both in an interactive SVG and in a list.
 After the building component is selected, the user has specific options to fine-tune his choices.
 This part of the toolbox is, in fact, many small calculators.
 One for each building component.
+### Portfolio
+This is the area where users can access and delete their saved projects or create new ones.
+### Profile
+The place where the user can edit their name, email, and photo.
+Although there's no use for this feature yet.

 ## Documentation
 ### 1 Funding for new buildings (Fördermittel Neubau)